mstoodle/jekyll-now/_posts/2019-08-21-BuildingJitBuilderWithCMake.md

 This library is the one you would link against your own code that makes calls into the JitBuilder API.

-How would your program know what calls it can makes?
+How would your program know what calls it can make?
 There are header files for that!
 The JitBuilder header files can be found here: `omr/jitbuilder/release/cpp/include` .
 Why there?
 Well, historically and before we adopted CMake, the JitBuilder library would build itself into that `release` directory.
 We'll be moving those files into a more